-On the way: The Breakers at Palm Beach
+On the Way: The Breakers at Palm Beach

 Day 6 – 7: Fort Lauderdale

 Where to Stay in Fort Lauderdale?

 Florida Road Trip Day 7 – 9: Miami

 South Beach/Art Deco District

-During the day be sure to walk along South Beach to see the iconic Lifeguard Towers that have become a symbol of Miami.
+During the day be sure to walk along South Beach to see the iconic Lifeguard Towers that have become a symbol of the city.
 All are designed by various artists, architects, and musicians in different colors, sizes, and shapes.

 A place to go day or night is the Wynwood and Design District.
 The Wynwood Walls are in Wynwood and represent galleries and walls that have revolving exhibits of street artists from around the world.

-Where to Stay?
+Where to Stay in Miami?

-Mid-Range: Holiday Miami Beach Oceanfront There are many mid-range hotels to choose from, but here is one that is Oceanfront and not far from the action.
-Starting at $166 USD it is a great option for a budget minded trip to Miami Beach.
+Holiday Inn Miami Beach Oceanfront is one of the many mid-range hotels to choose from, but this one is Oceanfront and not far from the action.
+Starting at $167, it is a great option for a budget-minded trip to Miami Beach.

 On the Way: Bahia Honda State Park

 Day 9 – 11: Key West

 When sunset rolls around, head to Mallory Square where it turns into a carnival of street performers and drinks along the pier as everyone waits for the best sunset in the world.

-Where to stay in Key West?
+Where to Stay in Key West?

 On the Way: Everglades

-The Everglades was originally viewed as a worthless swamp, however activists such as Majory Stoneman Douglas showed the world how important the Everglades was for the debate of preserving nature for generations to come.
-Fun fact the Flamingo Visitors center at Everglades National Park is the only place to see the alligators, wild hogs, and deer on this tour.
+The Everglades was originally viewed as a worthless swamp.
+However, activists such as Marjory Stoneman Douglas showed the world how important the Everglades were for preserving nature for generations to come.
+Take an airboat ride to see the alligators, wild hogs, and deer on this tour.

-Day 12 – 13 Sanibel Island
+Day 12 – 13: Sanibel Island

 Sanibel Island is a quiet respite and the perfect place to relax before you start wrapping up your road trip.
-The island’s turquoise waters, pearl white sand, and shells galore will have you think you are in a Caribbean Paradise.
+The island’s turquoise waters, pearl white sand, and shells galore will have you thinking you are in a Caribbean Paradise.

 Come check out the Flamingos at J.N.
 Ding Darling Wildlife Refuge.
-Cost $5.00 per vehicle.
+The cost is $10 per vehicle.
 There is a four-mile wildlife drive that you can bike, hike, or drive around.
-Just a friendly note the park is closed on Fridays.
-Head to see one of Florida’s historic lighthouses and visit Sanibel Lighthouse.
-It is perfect for Sunset!
+Just a friendly note that the park is closed on Fridays.
+Head to see one of Florida’s historic lighthouses and visit Sanibel Lighthouse — it is perfect for sunset.